waglpz/webapp/README.md

 ## Waglpz Web Application component

-The Library enables you to work with web application as MVC or RESTful API or both.
+The Library enables you to work with web application as MVC.

 ### Requirements

-PHP 7.4 or higher (see composer json)
+PHP 8.2 or higher (see composer json)

 ### Installation